jessybandya/UnityShop/HowItWorks.md

 FRONTEND LOGIC
 First page is the login/registration page.

 For admins, next page is the management page.
-Where sales, users, sellers, products, etc qre found.
+Where sales, users, sellers, products, etc are found.

 For users, the next page is the list page.
 After that, users see a product card with a price, images, title, comments, a rating, an add to cart button and a checkout button.